Retained Life Estates

 - Independent of your appraiser's valuation, we will need to examine your property and conduct our own analysis of its value.
 For example, we will want to know if there are any debts, taxes, or liens owed on your property.

-Joan and Henry Henderson '61, ages 77 and 78, still live in the house where they raised their three children.
-Joan and Henry are in good health and have no plans to move.
+Alice and David Ward '61, ages 77 and 78, still live in the house where they raised their three children.
+Alice and David are in good health and have no plans to move.
 Their house has appreciated greatly over the years and is now worth about $600,000.
 Their children are grown with homes of their own and have no interest in keeping the house in the family.

-- Joan and Henry can continue to live in their home for the rest of their lives.
+- Alice and David can continue to live in their home for the rest of their lives.

 - They receive an income tax deduction of about $378,658*.